 Azure Files AD Authentication

 When you enable Active Directory Authentication for Azure Files, your AD domain-joined machines whether they are on-premises or in Azure can mount Azure Files using your existing AD credentials.
-Please note that the AD identities that are used to access Azure Files must be synced to Azure AD with Azure AD Connect to enforce share level NTFS file permission.
-The NTFS/ACLs on files and directories carried over from your existing file server(s) to Azure Files.
+Please note that the AD identities that are used to access Azure Files must be synced to Azure AD with Azure AD Connect to enforce share-level NTFS file permission.
+The NTFS/ACLs on files and directories are carried over from your existing file server(s) to Azure Files.
 This offers seamless integration with your existing AD domain environment that you used for many years.

 This will open so many opportunities where your existing users can access Azure file shares directly from their Windows 10 clients joined to Azure AD with a single sign-on experience, without any change to the credentials in use.
 You can also host the user Profiles in Windows Virtual Desktop (WVD) using Azure Files.

 Before we start enabling Active Directory authentication for Azure Files, let’s look at the prerequisites that are required:

 1) You need to have an existing AD environment or create a new one and then sync it to Azure AD.
 As mentioned earlier, the AD environment could be hosted on-premises or in the cloud.
 The important piece is synchronizing the identities to Azure AD with Azure AD Connect.
 If you have not synced your Active Directory to Azure AD yet, please follow the guidance here to determine your preferred authentication method and choose the Azure AD Connect setup option.